ip19/googleTest/README.md

 HOW TO RUN TESTS:

-There 3 ways:
+There are 3 ways:

-1. Clicking on run button in intellij idea (one by one).
+1. Clicking on run button in intellij idea (one by one running).

-2. Using grade panel on the right side of Intellij idea (will execute tests in parallel):
+2. Using gradle panel on the right side of Intellij idea (will execute tests in parallel):

 a) Click on Gradle panel;

 b) Click on build folder;

 c) Execute build task.

 3. Execute 'gradle build' command (will execute tests in parallel).

 HOW TO RUN TESTS + ALLURE REPORT:

-1. Using grade panel on the right side of Intellij idea (will execute tests in parallel):
+1. Using gradle panel on the right side of Intellij idea (will execute tests in parallel):

 a) Click on Gradle panel;